Fixture computer farce making a mess of La Liga

 Do Real Madrid have a great big advantage by always following in BarcelonaÃ¢ÂÂs footsteps?
 Are they playing shattered teams whoÃ¢ÂÂve given their all the previous week, teams that canÃ¢ÂÂt raise themselves again?

 Are they playing teams whose morale is sunk after a defeat and who, if they have beaten Madrid, have had their day in the sun and donÃ¢ÂÂt need another, thank you very much?

 Sporting suffer 6-1 drubbing by Barcelona one week...

-Two six-week periods, in fact - Weeks 13 to 18 and 32 to 37.What happens if MadridÃ¢ÂÂs, BarcelonaÃ¢ÂÂs, ValenciaÃ¢ÂÂs, VillarrealÃ¢ÂÂs or SevillaÃ¢ÂÂs key player gets injured during that period?
+What happens if MadridÃ¢ÂÂs, BarcelonaÃ¢ÂÂs, ValenciaÃ¢ÂÂs, VillarrealÃ¢ÂÂs or SevillaÃ¢ÂÂs key player gets injured during that period?
 Is it adiÃÂ³s, aspirations?
 The league is supposed to be a test of which team is the strongest over 38 weeks.

 Instead, it could end up being a test of whoÃ¢ÂÂs strongest over two six-week spells.
 Is that fair?

 ...and are then spanked 7-1 by Real Madrid the next